 Following our time in the Parón Valley, we returned to Huaraz and then ventured into the Santa Cruz Valley on June 15, where we focused our attention on the primary objective of the expedition, the majestic Taulliraju (5,830m).
 Without delay, Fortune, Joll, and Scholes set out to climb the south-southeast ridge (a.k.a.
 Guides’ Route (1978) on June 16.
 They intended to start on the GMHM Route (1988) up the third buttress, to the right of the main southwest face,but found the entire buttress devoid of ice.
 This forced them out left onto the crest of the buttress, where they climbed nine new pitches of sustained and often run-out mixed ground (M6) to reach the south-southeast ridge.
 Here, ice conditions improved and they were able to follow the upper section of the Guides’ Route to the summit.
 They encountered overhanging ice steps to AI6 on the final pitches.
 They dubbed their variation on the third buttress ANZAC.

 Two other teams also launched climbs on June 16: Harris, Measures, Morris, and Pearson made an attempt on the unclimbed west ridge, reaching a point approximately one-third along its length before being forced to descend the north face toward Nevado Pucajirca.
 (This ridge is sometimes described as the northwest ridge, its orientation low on the ridgeline.)
 Meanwhile, Skelton and I set out for the far side of the peak to attempt a new route on the east aspect.
 Initially, we climbed the first five pitches of the Guides’ Route to reach a campsite on the flat crest of the lower southeast ridge.
 From that point we fully committed ourselves by rappelling an overhanging serac down into the lower glacier basin on the eastern aspect.
 Here, we climbed a prominent rock rib—which we called the East Rib—for 12 pitches up typically immaculate granite (5.10b), leading us directly to a junction with the upper northeast ridge.
-[This route appears to be located just to the right of the 2006 Slovenian route El Centelleo (see AAJ 2007).]
+[This route is 100m to 200m to the right of the 2006 Slovenian route El Centelleo (see AAJ 2007).]
 We spent the night huddled on a small ledge below the ridge crest.
 The following morning we moved onto the upper north face, climbing another four ice and mixed pitches (AI5 M5) directly to the summit.